nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Misc/threeDesignPatterns/README.md

-# three major design patterns with real-life coding examples in C++
+# Three major design patterns with real-life coding examples in C++

 1. **Singleton Pattern:** The Singleton Pattern ensures that a class has only one instance and provides a global point of access to it.
 2. **Observer Pattern:** The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.